This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - share markets or sources of supply;

-- apply dissimilar conditions to equivalent transactions with other trading parties, thereby impeding competition, in particular by refusing without valid justification, to sell, purchase or conclude any other transaction; or
+- apply dissimilar conditions to equivalent transactions with other trading parties, thereby impeding competition, in particular by refusing, without valid justification, to sell, purchase or conclude any other transaction; or

-The prohibition captures both horizontal and vertical behaviours, the difference being that the first ones (cartels) are considered to constitute the most serious type of violation and entail heavier sanctions.
+The prohibition captures both horizontal and vertical behaviours, the difference being that the former (cartels) are considered to constitute the most serious type of violation and entail heavier sanctions.
 As regards vertical agreements, the EU Block Exemption Regulations also apply in Greece, the resale price maintenance and the restriction of passive sales constituting the main points of concern.

-Under article 1 paragraph 3 of the Antitrust Law, the provisions of paragraph 1 may not apply in cases where any agreement between undertakings, decision by associations of undertakings, or concerted practice:
+Under article 1, paragraph 3 of the Antitrust Law, the provisions of paragraph 1 may not apply in cases where any agreement between undertakings, decision by associations of undertakings or concerted practice:

 - contributes to improving the production or distribution of goods, or to promoting technical or economic progress;